Quick Start

 GPG or keyring errors

-Refresh your keyring package (archlinux-keyring, debian-archive-keyring, ubuntu-keyring, etc.).
-Mirrors don't sign anything; signing keys come from the project itself.
+Refresh your keyring package (archlinux-keyring, debian-archive-keyring, ubuntu-keyring, and so on).
+Mirrors do not sign anything; signing keys come from the project itself.

 Slow downloads

-Check whether your client is using HTTP/2 or HTTP/3 — both are enabled here and usually beat HTTP/1.1 for the many-small-file workloads typical of package managers.
+Check whether your client is using HTTP/2 — it is enabled here and usually beats HTTP/1.1 for the many-small-file workloads typical of package managers.
 If a single connection is slow, geographic distance or your ISP's transit are the most likely causes.

 HTTP works but HTTPS fails

 Check your system clock.
 TLS validates certificate validity dates; if your clock is off by months, validation fails.
-Pair a working NTP source — e.g. public-utc.com — and try again.
+Pair a working NTP source — for example public-utc.com — and try again.
 If name resolution itself is unreliable, point your system at public-rdns.com for DNSSEC-validating recursion.

 "Server certificate verification failed" from apt